hyperledger/web3j-docs/docs/getting_started/manual_configuration.md

 Manual Configuration
 ===============

-The simplest way to get started with Web3j is via the powerful [Epirus CLI](https://docs.epirus.io/sdk/cli/).
+The simplest way to get started with Web3j is via the powerful [Web3j CLI](http://docs.web3j.io/latest/command_line_tools/).

 However, if you wish to configure your project manually, you can follow the steps outlined here.